 - Artist: Jacques-Louis David

-This portrait shows Juliette Recamier sitting on a style sofa in a simple dress with bare arms.
-This painting steeped in neoclassical fashion is now located at Louvre in France.
+This portrait shows Parisian socialite Juliette Récamier sitting on a stylish sofa in a simple dress with bare arms.
+At first, this painting was unfinished, but steeped in the neoclassical fashion that became a reason for its fame.
+In addition, it showcases the ideal of feminine elegance.

 9. No.5, 1948